top of page

 • Jan 20

 Beneficiary designations are one of the most common ways probate is avoided in Ohio.
-They are also one of the most common sources of unintended results.
+However, they can also lead to unintended consequences.
+The reason is simple: beneficiary designations often outlive the plans that surround them.

 A pen resting on paper, representing beneficiary designations that control asset transfers and can override an Ohio estate plan.